mongodb/specifications/source/uri-options/uri-options.rst

      - defined in the `Connection Pooling spec`_
      - required for drivers with connection pools
      - The number of connections the driver should create and maintain in the pool even when no operations are occurring.
 This count includes connections which are currently checked out.

+   * - proxyHost
+     - any string
+     - defined in the `SOCKS5 support spec`_
+     - no
+     - The IPv4/IPv6 address or domain name of a SOCKS5 proxy server used for connecting to MongoDB services.

+   * - proxyPort
+     - non-negative integer
+     - defined in the `SOCKS5 support spec`_
+     - no
+     - The port of the SOCKS5 proxy server specified in ``proxyHost``.

+   * - proxyUsername
+     - any string
+     - defined in the `SOCKS5 support spec`_
+     - no
+     - The username for username/password authentication to the SOCKS5 proxy server specified in ``proxyHost``.

+   * - proxyPassword
+     - any string
+     - defined in the `SOCKS5 support spec`_
+     - no
+     - The password for username/password authentication to the SOCKS5 proxy server specified in ``proxyHost``.

    * - readConcernLevel
      - any string (`to allow for forwards compatibility with the server <https://github.com/mongodb/specifications/blob/master/source/read-write-concern/read-write-concern.rst#unknown-levels-and-additional-options-for-string-based-readconcerns>`_)